thma/thma.github.io/posts/2022-07-04-polysemy-and-warp.md

 ### Putting everything together in a new main function

-The `main` function now contains the outer Polysemy effect stack:
+The `main` function now contains the outer Polysemy effect interpreter:

 ```haskell
 main :: IO ()